SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 #### License expiry

 This alarm is raised when the license is about to expire.
-It keeps coming seven days prior to the license expiry date.
+It is repeated seven days prior to the license expiry date.

 - Alarm type: `apama_licenseexpiry`
 - Alarm text: The Apama license will expire at &lt;expiry-date&gt;.
 Please contact support or your administrator.